War Surgery in Afghanistan and Iraq: A Series of Cases, 2003–2007

-War Surgery in Afghanistan and Iraq: A Series of Cases, 2003–2007 is a medical textbook published in July, 2008 by the United States Army and the Walter Reed Army Medical Center's Borden Institute, with a foreword by reporter Bob Woodruff, who was severely injured in the Iraq War in 2006.
+War Surgery in Afghanistan and Iraq: A Series of Cases, 2003–2007 is a medical textbook published in July 2008 by the United States Army and the Walter Reed Army Medical Center's Borden Institute, with a foreword by reporter Bob Woodruff, who was severely injured in the Iraq War in 2006.
 It has 83 case descriptions, focusing on new methods of treating blast trauma and penetrating wounds.
-The book includes graphic and controversial photographs of traumatic battle injuries to US military members and civilians.
+The book includes graphic and controversial photographs of traumatic battle injuries to U.S. military members and civilians.

 Publishing and attempted censorship

-In 2008, some in the U.S. Army Medical Department sought to censor the book and to keep it out of civilian hands, largely due to the graphic nature of some of its photographic content, specifically gruesome photos of war wounds which might be used for political purposes.
+In 2008, some in the U.S. Army Medical Department sought to censor the book and keep it out of civilian hands, largely due to the graphic nature of some of its photographic content, specifically gruesome photos of war wounds which might be used for political purposes.
 The editors are Dr. Shawn Christian Nessen; Dr. Dave Edmond Lounsbury, Developmental Editor; and Dr. Stephen P. Hetz; all serving or former medical officers.
 Graphic design was by Christine Gamboa-Onrubia.
-Many of the nonclinical photographs in the book were taken by David Leeson of the Dallas Morning News.
-By August 2008, it had reached the number 67 position among bestselling books and was the top selling book on surgery at Amazon.com.
+Many of the non-clinical photographs in the book were taken by David Leeson of the Dallas Morning News.
+By August 2008, it had reached the number 67 position among bestselling books and was the top-selling book on surgery at Amazon.com.

 Cases of war trauma from Afghanistan and Iraq are presented, the forward management of which was outlined in the handbook "Emergency War Surgery, Third United States Revision" (2004) and with which this textbook is intended to be paired.
 It is an edited work consisting of more than 70 trauma surgery cases illustrated with amateur digital photos taken by the deployed attending surgeons and staff.
 Contributors of cases and commentary number 68; almost all were, or still are, serving Army Medical Officers.
 Cases are categorized according to type of injury (e.g. soft-tissue & burns, bone, vascular) or anatomical region (face & neck, brain & spine, chest, abdomen).
 There is a comprehensive Appendix that includes state-of-the-art Clinical Practice Guidelines.